wizards-of-lua/wizards-of-lua/docs/_modules/Players/get.md

 #### Example
-Create a function that returns a list of all all players currently logged in:
+Creating a function that returns a list of all all players currently logged in:
 ```lua
 function listOfAllPlayers()
   local ids = Players.ids()